The Aggregator runs slower when event grouping is enabled

 grouping = 1 (events/sec)

-#1 Updated by Kurt Biery over 3 years ago
+#1 Updated by Kurt Biery about 5 years ago

 I couldn't reproduce this in v2_05_02 of the artdaq_demo running on mu2edaq01 (2x2x2 system).
 I increased the size of the data generated by the ToyFragment_generators to get events around 3 MB.
 Maybe the time needed to generate the data washes out the problem?